NJCsih/polytope/readme.md

 * Before Fall (Make my system 'fully competent'):
-- (x) Install new ram
-- (x) fix sway rofi bindings -- Done, pretty easy to fix, but the keyboards are not idea... so many nkro issues :(
-- (x) xdg portal -- Works!
-I'm happy, but could do with a bit of themeing.
-I don't care for the moment however.
 -- I did see someone use nix to just text replace in coloration into config files from global vars, that seemed pretty slick.
 - ( ) fix firefox for canvas -- doesn't load on pages that arent quizzes?! -- Seems to have started after my ff -v 120 change?
 - ( ) install quartus, see Kronicle's Notes